 An addition to Ekta Nagar’s tourism boom

 Kevadia is rapidly becoming a world-class tourism destination.
 The government has added dozens of new attractions and visitor facilities.
-For example, projects recently opened include a Bonsai Garden, an expanded Valley of Flowers, and a Sardar Sarovar Dam experience centre.
+For example, projects recently opened include a Bonsai Garden, an expanded Valley of Flowers, and a Sardar Sarovar Dam experience center.
 Two shaded walkways now connect parking areas to key viewing points, complete with benches and misting sprinklers for summer comfort.
 Cultural centers – a tribal museum and a Rajwadu royal heritage village – have been introduced, and a ₹100-cr Ekta Nagar Visitor Centre (with shops, food courts and information) is under construction.
-The Sardar Patel Statue site has also embraced its heritage: the daily Narmada Aarti ritual on the riverbank is now being live-streamed globally, and a new Kamalam Park (a dragon-fruit nursery with an educational centre) was launched to highlight local agriculture and tourism.
+The Sardar Patel Statue site has also embraced its heritage: the daily Narmada Aarti ritual on the riverbank is now being live-streamed globally, and a new Kamalam Park (a dragon-fruit nursery with an educational center) was launched to highlight local agriculture and tourism.
 These attractions, together with efforts like the PM’s Ekta Mall handicraft plaza, are driving record visitor numbers (over 5.1 million in 2023, up from 2.7 million in 2019).
 D Square Statue of Unity Kevadia, a member of Radisson Individuals’, opening directly complements this tourism boom and offers guests immediate access to the enhanced cultural landscape that the state has built.

 Radisson Hotel Group continues to command a leading presence in the Indian market and is one of the country’s largest international hotel operators with 200 hotels in operation and development.
 It continues to be the largest hotel operator in a tier-1 market like Delhi NCR, while over 50% of its portfolio is in tier-2 and 3 markets.
 The Group has successfully introduced various brands to the growing Indian market, including Radisson Collection, Radisson Blu, Radisson, Radisson RED, Park Inn by Radisson, Park Plaza, Park Inn & Suites by Radisson and Radisson Individuals and its extension Radisson Individuals Retreats.